bitwiseworks/python-os2/Doc/library/io.rst

       if *size* is not specified).
 The current stream position isn't changed.
       This resizing can extend or reduce the current file size.
-In case of extension, the contents of the new file area depend on the platform (on most systems, additional bytes are zero-filled, on Windows they're undetermined).
+In case of extension, the contents of the new file area depend on the platform (on most systems, additional bytes are zero-filled).
 The new file size is returned.

+      .. versionchanged:: 3.5
+         Windows will now zero-fill files when extending.

    .. method:: writable()

       Return ``True`` if the stream supports writing.
-If ``False``, :meth:`write` and :meth:`truncate` will raise :exc:`IOError`.
+If ``False``, :meth:`write` and :meth:`truncate` will raise :exc:`OSError`.

    .. method:: writelines(lines)